openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 ```

 ## When to Specify Mean and Scale Values
-Usually neural network models are trained with the normalized input data.
+Neural network models are usually trained with the normalized input data.
 This means that the input data values are converted to be in a specific range,
 for example, `[0, 1]` or `[-1, 1]`.
-Sometimes the mean values (mean images) are subtracted from the input data values as part of the pre-processing.
+Sometimes, the mean values (mean images) are subtracted from the input data values as part of the pre-processing.
 There are two cases of how the input data pre-processing is implemented.
  * The input pre-processing operations are a part of a model.
 In this case, the application does not pre-process the input data as a separate step: everything is embedded into the model itself.
  * The input pre-processing operations are not a part of a model and the pre-processing is performed within the application which feeds the model with input data.